MiNI-UAV/UAV_visualization/README.md

 Visualization for the Mini UAV BEng thesis project.
 It is a feature-rich physics engine for UAV research with accompanying multi-player graphics engine built from the ground up in OpenGL.

+### Features
+ - Multi-player functionality with standalone server and multiple clients connecting through TCP.
+ - It is possible to upload 3D drone models and custom maps.
+ - Wide variety of UAV parameters.
+It is possible to design multicopters, planes or rockets with programmable control systems.
+ - Compatible with any connectible controller.
+From gamepads to professional ones.
+ - PBR graphics.

 ## Abstract

 The following program is a system designed to simulate flight dynamics of unmanned aerial vehicles.
 The system allows real-time flight simulation as well